 The most progressive commercial B2B departments reconfigure their operations to address today's deep misalignment between how suppliers try to sell and buyers want to buy.

 So is the future of B2B sales and marketing here?
 Is there an end to traditional B2B sales and marketing?
-Can we now say welcome to a modern world supporting the new B2B buying?
+Can we now welcome a modern world supporting the new B2B buying?

 Most B2B sales and marketing organisations function serially or linearly.
 Traditional digital marketing tries to engage potential customers early in their buyer journey, qualifying their interests and fitting them for sales rep engagement through digital content, automation and lead nurturing.